 An important part of a municipal conservation plan is minimizing the amount of water loss in their distribution system.
-The 78th Texas Legislature passed House Bill 3338 to provide the TWDB with a mandate to require water loss audits by suppliers.
-The first water loss audit deadline for submission to the TWDB was by March 31, 2006.
+The 78th Texas Legislature passed House Bill 3338 to provide the TWDB with a water loss audit.
+The first water loss audit deadline for submission to the TWDB was by March 31.

+2006.
 Public utilities will be required to perform water loss audit at least once every five years and provide the data to the TWDB.